-- When entering configuration settings, always click the Apply button before moving to another screen or tab, or your changes are lost. - Click the Refresh or Reload button in the web browser.
+- When entering configuration settings, always click the Apply button before moving to another page or tab, or your changes are lost. - Click the Refresh or Reload button in the web browser.
 It is possible that the changes occurred, but the old settings might be in the web browser's cache.

-Wireless Connectivity
+WiFi Connectivity

-If you are experiencing trouble connecting wirelessly to the router, try to isolate the problem:
+If you are experiencing trouble connecting to a router WiFi network, try to isolate the problem:

-- Does the wireless device or computer that you are using find your wireless network?
-If not, check the WiFi LED on the front of the router.
-If it is off, you can press the WiFi On/Off button on the router to turn the router wireless radios back on. - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not display in your wireless client's scanning list.
-(By default, SSID broadcast is enabled.) - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - If you want to view the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
+- Does the computer or WiFi-capable device that you are using find your WiFi network?
+If not, check the 2.4 GHz, 5 GHz-1, or 5 GHz-2 LED on the top of the router.
+If these LEDs are off, you can press the WIFI button on the front of the router to turn the router WiFi radios back on. - If you disabled the router's SSID broadcast, then your WiFi network is hidden and does not display in the list of networks that your computer or WiFi device finds.
+(By default, SSID broadcast is enabled.) - Does your WiFi-capable device support the security that you are using for your WiFi network (WPA or WPA2)? - If you want to view the WiFi settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
 Then log in to the router, and select BASIC > Wireless.

-Note: Be sure to click the Apply button if you change settings.
+Note Be sure to click the Apply button if you change settings.